vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

             if (current.right != null)
                 stack.push(current.right);  // B

-            // *** Add the popped element to the 0th index of the resultant list.
-Adding to the 0th index/position will first shift any existing elements to its right postOrderList.add(0, current.val); // + ***
+            // *** Add the current popped element to the 0th index of the list (could use a stack alternatively)
+            // Adding to the 0th index/position of the list, shifts any existing elements to its right postOrderList.add(0, current.val); // + ***
         }
         return postOrderList;